TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

     by direct array manipulation or (preferred if possible) by calls to API functions.
 :file:`Configuration/TsConfig`
-    Contains :doc:`TSconfig <t3tsconfig:Index>` configurations for the TYPO3
+    Contains :ref:`TSconfig <t3tsconfig:start>` configurations for the TYPO3
     backend on page or user level in the syntax of TypoScript.
 This extension does not feature TSconfig, therefore the folder is only a placeholder here.
 :file:`Configuration/TypoScript`